argonne-lcf/ai-science-training-series/07_physics-inspiredAI/README.md

       module load conda/2021-09-22

       # Use Anaconda to activate the environment we've prepared for you
-      conda activate /lus/grand/projects/ALCFAITP/physics-inspiredAI/env
+      conda activate /lus/grand/projects/ALCFAITP/physics-inspiredAI/envPI

       # Install the new Jupyter kernel to use
       python -m ipykernel install --user --name physics-inspiredAI
       ```
-2. Change the notebook's kernel to `env` (you will need to change kernel each time you open a notebook for the first time):
+2. Change the notebook's kernel to `physics-inspiredAI` (you will need to change kernel each time you open a notebook for the first time):

     1. select *Kernel* in the menu bar
     1. select *Change kernel...*